udoprog/async-fuse/README.md

 Helpers for fusing asynchronous computations.

 This is especially useful in combination with optional branches using [tokio::select], where the future being polled isn't necessarily set.

-A similar structure is provided by futures-rs called [Fuse].
-This however lacks some of the flexibility needed to interact with tokio's streaming types like [Interval] since these no longer implement [Stream].
+So instead of requiring a potentially problematic [branch precondition], the future will simply be marked as pending indefinitely.

 ## Examples